VasiliyKolihalov/FatNetLib/docs/1-geting-started/2-unity-quick-start.md

 First, we will create a server.

-Create a new console project and install the following nuget packages:
+Create a new console project and install the following Nuget packages:

 * [FatNetLib.Core]() — the main package of a framework
 * [FatNetLib.Json]() — json serialization package